Unity-Technologies/DynamicResolutionSample/README.md

 ## How Do I Use it?

 First, make sure that your project is set up to allow for dynamic resolution.
 This means checking the **Allow Dynamic Resolution** box on every camera you want to be scaled (described [here](https://docs.unity3d.com/Manual/DynamicResolution.html)), and in the case of HDRP also configuring it in your HDRP asset (described [here](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest?subfolder=/manual/Dynamic-Resolution.html)).
+Since this sample utilizes the FrameTimingManager, also check the **Frame Timing Stats** checkbox in player settings for each desired platform.

 Second, drop the DynamicResolution.cs file from this repository into your project and attach it to something in the scene.
 The single rule here is that you only want one instance of this script running at any given time.
 Breaking this rule should have no functional effect on scaling results but will cause unneeded time to be wasted in collecting the timing data mutliple times per frame.